 The scheme gives volunteers the opportunity to work regularly in schools, charities and community groups.
 Alternatively, for those with heavy timetables or other commitments, there's the chance to help out every now and then with one-off projects.
 Those with a passion to make their own changes, have the opportunity to run their own volunteering project.
 Funding and support is provided to students to set up their own community project, big or small, past examples have included creating a cookery book for young carers and knitting hats for babies in Kingston Hospital's special care unit.

 The scheme supports the personal development of volunteers with training to help them excel in their volunteering role, and advice on how to make the most of what they've learned as volunteers when it comes to employment or further study.
 For more information about the scheme and roles on offer, or to get involved, see www.kingstonstudents.net/volunteering.
-To find out from our volunteers what they've been up to see the volunteering blog.

 We would love to hear from you if you know of a charity or community group which needs extra volunteers for a one-off event, such as a fundraiser, sports competition or practical project.
 Please contact a member of the team at firstname.lastname@example.org.